Tauvic/robotframework-eventlogger/README.md

 <div class='ng-star-inserted'>Some message</div>
 ```

+> [!NOTE]
->[!NOTE]: *The web application that we use for testing our framework sometimes creates a weird and unstructured message format.
+> *The web application that we use for testing our framework sometimes creates a weird and unstructured message format.
 The `European Accessibility Act (EAA)` is a European Union directive ([EU 2019/882](https://commission.europa.eu/strategy-and-policy/policies/justice-and-fundamental-rights/disability/union-equality-strategy-rights-persons-disabilities-2021-2030_en)) that aims to harmonize accessibility requirements for a range of products and services, making them more accessible to persons with disabilities and older people.*

-### React
+### React framework

 ```html
 <Alert icon={<CheckIcon fontSize="inherit" />} severity="success">